Caterpillar's shares tumble on disappointing profit outlook

 The Deerfield, Illinois-based company has boosted the full-year profit outlook twice this year, betting on a global economy that is poised to record its strongest growth since 2011.

-However, China’s economic growth has slowed to its weakest pace since the global financial crisis and the International Monetary Fund cut the global economic growth forecasts for 2018 and 2019, so investors have turned cautious.
+However, the weakest pace of economic growth in China since the global financial crisis and a cut in the global economic growth outlook for 2018 and 2019 have turned investors wary.

 Caterpillar shares are down about 25 percent since late January amid deepening U.S.-China trade tensions and soaring raw material and freight costs for local manufacturers.
 Shares of other major industrials, including 3M Co (MMM.N), are also in “bear market” territory, down 20 percent or more from their highs.

+In the latest quarter, non-residential building and infrastructure activities in the world’s second largest economy powered a 19 percent jump in Caterpillar’s construction equipment sales in Asia-Pacific.

+CAT said most of its end markets are continuing to improve, helping it post higher sales across the three primary business segments.

-In probably a sign of softening demand, the order backlog at the end of the third quarter was about $400 million lower than the previous quarter, with decreases across the three primary segments.
+However, in probably a sign of softening demand, the order backlog at the end of the third quarter was about $400 million lower than the previous quarter, with decreases across the three primary segments.
+This comes a day after the company reported a further slowdown in global machine retail sales growth.

 Caterpillar also acknowledged an increase in manufacturing costs in the latest quarter due to elevated freight costs, and higher steel prices and import tariffs.